tfgg/yournextmep/_candidates/eu2014/libdem/josephine-hayes.md

 person: josephine-hayes
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Josephine Hayes
+title: Josephine Hayes is running for MEP in Eastern for the Liberal Democrats
 incumbent: false
 ---